 Mango Hill Skirmish, Mango Hill

-http://www.mangohillskirmish.com Located about 25 minutes north of the Brisbane CBD, and only 3 kilometres from the North Lakes Shopping Centre, Mango Hill Skirmish is Brisbane’s only combined paintball and outdoor laser skirmish facility.
+Located about 25 minutes north of the Brisbane CBD, and only 3 kilometres from the North Lakes Shopping Centre, Mango Hill Skirmish is Brisbane’s only combined paintball and outdoor laser skirmish facility.
 The venue is unique in that it can operate paintball and laser skirmish games simultaneously on separate dedicated fields.
+They only operate Monday – Friday.

 Paintball is a great excuse to get a group together for an awesome day out in the sun—and if your Brisbane Kids like to battle it out with their friends in video games, just imagine the fun they’d have doing it in real life!

-We showcase a range of outdoor activities on Brisbane because we think childhood is best celebrated outside in the fresh air!
+We showcase a range of outdoor activities in Brisbane because we think childhood is best celebrated outside in the fresh air!